triton-inference-server/model_analyzer/docs/config_search.md

 ## Quick Search Mode

-**Default search mode when profiling ensemble models or multiple models concurrently**
+**Default search mode when profiling ensemble models, BLS models, or multiple models concurrently**

 This mode uses a hill climbing algorithm to search the configuration space, looking for the maximal objective value within the specified constraints.
 In the majority of cases